usrbinkat/blog.usrbinkat.io/hugo/content/en/blog/k8s-bare-metal-vmware-replacement.md

 The profit motives of major tech companies have shifted from competing against on-premise innovation to optimizing the monetization of industries already locked into legacy cloud vendor features.
 Organizations are easily enticed into deeper vendor dependence through resume-building tech transformations and emerging features that continue to encapsulate them in gilded cages of vendor lock-in.

-Consequently, small and medium organizations, along with scientific and academic institutions, face a difficult choice: stick with dusty legacy tech stacks and affordable talent, or bet everything on complex, expensive cloud solutions with competitive labor requirements—all while hoping to survive market disruption from more agile competitors.
+Consequently, small and medium organizations, along with scientific and academic institutions, face a difficult choice: stick with dusty legacy tech stacks and an accessible talent pool, or risk the farm on complex, expensive cloud solutions with competitive labor requirements all while hoping the chosen strategy can survive unpredictable technology market disruption and the risk of higher agility from a more nimble competitor.

 ### Virtual Machines: Classic Technology in a Cloud Native World

-Hypervisor and container orchestration layers form the backbone of modern computing.
+Hypervisor and container orchestration layers form the backbone of modern computing and stretch back in origin to mid last century.
 From IBM's mainframe virtual machines in the 1960s to the first public cloud hypervisors in the 2000s, hypervisors have been indispensable for efficient computing infrastructure.
-They enable safe and efficient scheduling of discrete application architectures across shared physical resources through logically isolated virtualized hardware, application containers, or both—sometimes even in multiple layers.
+They enable safe and efficient scheduling of discrete application architectures across shared physical resources through logically isolated virtualized hardware, application containers, even both in nested architectures.

 Type-1 hypervisors include Hyper-V, VMware ESXi, Nutanix, and Xen.
 KVM (Kernel-based Virtual Machine), my preferred solution, dominates Linux systems today and powers numerous VM platforms including OpenStack, KubeVirt, Firecracker, Libvirt, Proxmox, and others.